rstdoc/rstdoc/doc/_dcx_api.rst

 :param infile: .txt, .rst, .rest filename (normally index.rest)
 :param outfile: the path to the target file (not target directory)
-:param outtype: html,... or any other sphinx writer
+:param outtype: html, latex,... or any other sphinx writer
 :param config: keys from config_defaults

 ::